HEScriptsPack/HEUpgrade/README.md

 ### Usage
 Go to the Hardware tab, turn on the script, and refresh!
+__v2__ will now show progress on servers left to be upgraded in the blue box section where it reads 'Help' by default.
+If it misses some, just refresh script.
-To stop, just turn off the script!
+To stop, just turn off the script, and refresh again!

+### Notes
+If running into problems with the script, change the setInterval time from 1250 to higher like 1500 or 2000.